sraffalli/test-sample/test-sample/README.md

 ### "My american's 8" Rules

-1. We distribute all the cards one by one to each player
+1. Distribute all the cards one by one to each player
 2. The first player plays one card of his choice
-3. Then, by turns, each player can play a card with the same value or the same color than the previous card.
+3. Then, by turns, each player can play a card with the same value or the same color as the previous card.
 If he can't play, he takes all played cards into his hand, and chooses a new card to play.
 4. The first player who plays his last card wins the game; or if no player can play a card anymore, the winner is the player with the less cards in his hand.